• Skip to primary navigation

 Make Cuban Tostones:

-• Peel the plantains and slice them at an angle into 1~1½” thick pieces.
+Slice the peeled plantains at an angle into 1~1½” thick pieces.

-• Gently slide into the hot oil and fry for 4~5 minutes, flipping once.
+• Gently slide the plantain slices into the hot oil and fry for 4~5 minutes, flipping once.
 Using a slotted spoon, remove the plantains from oil and place on a paper towel lined plate to drain for about 2 minutes.

 Make Mojo Sauce: